 While it is clear that there will be an online HBO streaming service in 2015, what is less clear is what exactly will be included in the offering, and how much it will cost.

-Back in the summer of 2012, Jake Caputo, a WordPress theme designer from Illinois, started a sort of a petition site, exhorting “Take My Money, HBO”.
+Back in the summer of 2012, Jake Caputo, a WordPress theme designer from Illinois, started a sort of a petition site, exhorting [Page no longer available – we have linked to the archive.org version instead].
 People could tweet to HBO through the site, and include an amount they would be willing to pay for an HBO streaming service.

 According to reports, the average amount that people said that they would be willing to pay was around $12.00 per month.